 Create a Warm & Cozy Home on a Budget

-Not looking forward to getting an expensive heating bill next month?
+Not looking forward to getting an expensive heating bill this winter?
 There are some tried and true methods for making your home warm and cozy without turning up the heat.
 Follow these tips for budget-friendly and easy ways to feel warm in your house during cold months.Continue to 2 of 7 below.

 02 of 07

 Use Your Fireplace Correctly

 Nothing says warm and cozy like snuggling next to a roaring fire.
 A traditional open box, wood burning fireplace draws air from inside the home and can make the room with the fireplace feel drafty.
 You can prevent this draft by closing off surrounding doors.
 Before you use your wood burning fireplace for the winter it's a smart idea to have a professional chimney sweeper clean the inside and inspect the exterior of the chimney for cracks or damage.
 Do this once a year.Continue to 3 of 7 below.

 03 of 07

 Design a Warm and Cozy Bedroom

 Although most experts agree that a bedroom kept on the cool side is easier to sleep in, we also know that it's not comfortable to have an icy cold bedroom in the winter.
 Make sure your bedding is appropriate for winter by having flannel sheets, down-filled comforters, and extra blankets.
 There are plenty of heating products, heating blankets, and even heated mattress pads on the market.
 An old-fashioned heated water bottle can also help, especially when trying to warm cold feet.
 If getting out of bed is too chilly in the mornings, add a cozy throw rug on the floor.Continue to 4 of 7 below.

 04 of 07